 Quick and simple breakfast ideas!
-This list of breakfast food ideas offers lots of options for the most important meal of the day.
+This list of cheap breakfast food ideas offers lots of options for the most important meal of the day.

 When it comes to planning out meals, most of us just think about dinner.